mlb2251/stitch-artifact/README.md

 - Runtime requirement: < 1 min (Ours took 34s)
 - Memory requirement: low (Peak 200MB)
 - Expected output: This will produce a large amount of output quickly as many stitch runs are launched serially.
-A full expected output log is given in `experiments/make-claim-1.log`
+A full expected output log is given in `experiments/make-claim-1.log`.
+Note that timing/memory information has been manually appended to this log file for reference.
 - Comments:
   - expected plots and other outputs are prepopulated in the artifact, however `make claim-1` will clear these outputs before re-running.
   - `make claim-1-viz` will execute just the graphing code for `claim-1` in case you encounter an error in the Python error and would like to re-run just that part of the code.